-The IPCC's Fifth Assessment Report concludes that climate change is unequivocal, significantly caused by human activities, occurring faster and with impacts that are more severe than anticipated, and that urgent action is required to reduce climate pollutants.
-This Primer describes how the Montreal Protocol can be used to quickly reduce one category of climate pollutants, hydrofluorocarbons (HFCs), with further support from national and regional laws and institutions.
+The IPCC's Fifth Assessment Report concludes that climate change is unequivocal, significantly caused by human activities, occurring faster than anticipated, with impacts that are more severe than predicted, and that urgent action is required to reduce climate pollutants.
+This Primer describes how the Montreal Protocol can be used to quickly reduce one category of climate pollutants, hydrofluorocarbon (HFC), with further support from national and regional laws and institutions.

 HFCs are the fastest growing greenhouse gases in much of the world, increasing at a rate of 10-15% per year.
-They are factory-made gases used in air conditioning, refrigeration, foam insulation, and other specialized sectors.
+HFCs are factory-made gases that were once thought necessary to replace ozone-depleting substances, but today are no longer needed in most sectors, including air conditioning, refrigeration, and foam insulation.
 World leaders recognized the threat posed by the growth of HFCs in the outcome document of the Rio +20 Summit in 2012 and called for the gradual phasedown of their production and consumption.
 Six countries, with the support of well more than 100 others, have submitted proposals to undertake such a phasedown under the Montreal Protocol.
-Support for this approach is growing rapidly, including from the leaders of the G20 largest economies.
+Support for this approach is growing rapidly.